ebrs-alpha/prototype-build/README.md

   * **Publish directory**: `dist`
   * **Advanced** ➡️ **Add Environment Variable** ➡️ Create an environment variable named `PASSWORD`.
 Its value will be used to encrypt your site and used by visitors to decrypt and view the site.

-That's it!
-Your static site will be live on your Render URL as soon as the build finishes.

-## Download and view html

-1. This is a static html build utilising the GDS toolkit
-2. To view on download, go to the folder called dist >  start.html
-3. The dist folder contains all the html and associated assets